rakkarage/linter-mcs/README.md

 linter-mcs
 ===
-display c# errors and warnings using mcs.exe
+display unity c# errors and warnings using mcs.exe